dfo-mar-oesd/.github/profile/README.md

 ## 👥 Key Contributors

-Our Ocean and Ecosystem Sciences Division (OESD) benefits from a dedicated team of scientists and developers who lead our open-source initiatives:
+Our Ocean and Ecosystem Sciences Division (OESD) benefits from a dedicated team of scientists and developers:

 ### Data Management Team